Did you remember to breathe today?

 For Annelies Quinton, a current environmental observation and informatics (EOI) student and cross country athlete, air quality has affected her outdoor workouts across the country — from growing up in Portland, OR, to attending and running for Harvard University, to now earning her master’s in the Midwest.
 “It’s hard to not live in a place that’s impacted by wildfires and not being able to go outside,” says Quinton.
 “But there’s also that gray area of when can you and can you not?”

-By making small concessions — like choosing to go on a run inside rather than outside, or keeping a spare N95 mask handy — during poor air quality events, we can protect ourselves from the harmful pollutants in the air.
-Illson agrees, adding that reliable smoke forecasts play a big role in shaping how people plan their lives.
-“When you ensemble a weather forecast, you get a percent chance of something happening.
-If we could figure out how to use machine learning for air quality forecasting, that would be super valuable in helping people plan their activities outside.”
+By making small concessions — like choosing to go on a run inside rather than outside or keeping a spare N95 mask handy — during poor air quality events, we can protect ourselves from the harmful pollutants in the air.
+Illson agrees, adding that reliable smoke forecasts could play a big role in shaping how people plan their lives.
+“Ensemble weather forecasts give you a probability — a percent chance of rain, a percent chance of severe conditions.
+We don’t yet have that same kind of reliable and communicable forecasting for air quality.
+If we could develop machine learning approaches to get there, that would be tremendously valuable in helping people plan their lives during smoke events.”

 While putting artificial intelligence to work on forecasting air quality events seems like a good idea, there are some roadblocks that make it a little tricky.
-“You have a lot of stuff at play with a wildfire.
-And there’s a lot of phenomena going on at a fine scale that you can’t observe or control that makes it hard to predict,” says Illson.
-“Fire bosses can decide to fight a fire differently, which could have different outcomes.
-And where the smoke ends up in the troposphere is dependent on how hot the fire is and what the terrain looks like.
-There’s all sorts of factors that are just really hard to quantify.”
+“You have a lot of hurdles applying machine learning to wildfire.
+Physical processes and other phenomena occur at a fine scale that you can’t observe or control, making it hard to predict,” says Illson.
+“Where the smoke ends up in the atmosphere is dependent on a host of factors that are really hard to quantify.”

 Luckily, Illson, Holloway, Quinton, and many other air quality researchers are up for the challenge.
 In fact, Holloway’s PhD focused on using computer models to track how much one country contributed to a different country’s air quality back in the late 1990s.
 “We can measure chemicals that are in the air, but they don’t come with an import or export label.
 So, we have to use pretty advanced tools to trace back where air pollution came from and what its likely sources were,” says Holloway.
 Since then, Holloway has led quite an accomplished career — which includes serving as two-time leader of the NASA Health and Air Quality Applied Sciences Team (HAQAST).

-What does HAQAST do?
-In simple terms, they are the link between air quality science and policy.
+Operating for over a decade, HAQAST (pronounced hay-kast) is the link between air quality science and policy.
 Holloway and other HAQAST members work together to translate NASA satellite data into actionable, science-backed policies that affect our health and air quality management solutions.
 “This idea that we can track chemicals from outer space seemed like science fiction back when I started in 2003.
 But now the instruments and analysis of methods have gotten better, and there’s this big opportunity to think about how we can connect space-based data with on-the-ground information needs,” says Holloway.

 That’s why it’s important to have a variety of tools available to detect and track changes in air quality.
 Right now, the United States is the best monitored country in the world, however, only a quarter of its counties have a single ground monitor.
 “It’s just not realistic to be capturing all that variability only with ground-based monitors.
 That would be incredibly expensive,” says Holloway.
 “So, to me, the role of satellite data is not to replace the ground-based monitors, but to provide a complementary data source.”